jonashackt/crossplane-argocd/README.md

 ```

-If there is an event showing up containing `Successfully composed resources` in our `eks-vpc-j8s5k` XR.
+There should now be an event showing up containing `Successfully composed resources` in our `eks-vpc-j8s5k` XR.